ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 Furthermore, the security considerations from OSCORE {{RFC8613}} and from EDHOC {{RFC9528}} also apply to this specific use of the OSCORE and EDHOC protocols.

+Proof of possession is achieved by RS during the EDHOC session, as soon as both the following conditions hold.
+The EDHOC message flow used by C and RS determines when the two conditions are met during the EDHOC session at the earliest.

+* RS has received from C the EDHOC message that specifies the access token, which in turn is bound to and specifies C's authentication credential AUTH_CRED_C; and

+* RS has authenticated C as per AUTH_CRED_C, thereby proving that C owns the private key corresponding to the public key associated with AUTH_CRED_C.

 As previously stated, once completed the EDHOC session, C and RS are mutually authenticated through their respective authentication credentials, whose retrieval has been facilitated by AS.
 Also, once completed the EDHOC session, C and RS have established a long-term secret key PRK\_out enjoying forward secrecy.
 This is in turn used by C and RS to establish an OSCORE Security Context.

 When using the EDHOC forward message flow (see {{forward}}), RS achieves confirmation that C has PRK\_out when receiving and successfully processing EDHOC message_3 from C. Instead, C achieves confirmation that RS has PRK\_out when receiving and successfully processing the optional EDHOC message_4 from RS, or when receiving and successfully verifying a response from RS protected with the established OSCORE Security Context.